dakeshi/theswiftbook/chapters/optionals.md

 }
 ```

-Compared to the above solution, you don't need to use the `!` suffix to access its value within `if` block.
-It has already been safely unwrapped through `optional binding`.
+Compared to the above solution, you don't need to use the `!` suffix to access a value of an optional within `if` block.
+It has already been safely unwrapped and binded to a constant called `cityTowName` through `optional binding`.

 ### `guard` statement with `optional binding`